Some of the links in this post may be affiliate links.

 To be safe though, I would still wait until at least the surface is dry to the touch.

-Whatever you do, don’t let this plant go completely dry though.
+Whatever you do, don’t let this plant go completely dry though because it doesn’t like it!

 My taste in fertilizer has continued to evolve and I have switched my all-purpose fertilizer to a product called Dyna-Gro Grow.